 I got a big surprise when I started seeing how much my blood sugar actually varied throughout the day, not to mention during the night when I usually don’t check.

-CGM is a vital tool for providing this type of ongoing information that can show trends and patterns, as opposed to the snapshots that are provided by traditional monitoring.
+CGM is a vital tool for providing this type of ongoing information over a 24-hour period that can show trends and patterns, as opposed to the snapshots at certain times during the day that are provided by traditional monitoring.

 All of a sudden, I could see how certain foods and activities affected my glucose levels over the next several hours.
 That information is golden!